 Yes, they're still on – but they'll be limited to a smaller (still magical) seven-minute display at midnight.
 The city has axed the child-friendly 9pm version, to discourage crowds gathering on the harbourfront.
-Gathering rules will ease from November 23 when groups of up to 3,000 will be able to sit outside with four square metres of social distancing space between them – and that goes for outdoor events run around the state.
+From November 23, groups of up to 3,000 will be able to sit outside with four square metres of social distancing space between them – and that goes for outdoor events run around the state.
 Looks like Christmas carols are back on.

 Limits on house visitors